May 3, 2022

 Courage to take risks – Growth marketing takes entrepreneurs and small enterprises out of traditional marketing comfort zones.
 You cannot do effective marketing for small businesses without the courage needed to take risks.

-Comfortable with analytics – A good marketer knows what questions to ask and how to read between the lines.
+Importance of marketing analytics – A good marketer knows what questions to ask and how to read between the lines.
 They also know how to use Google Analytics and other sources of data to assess successes and failures, and to optimize existing and planned strategies.

 Persuasiveness – Successful growth marketers are persuasive in that they’re able to inspire buy-in from their team as well as from customers.